 I’m also finally biting the bullet and learning how to roast my own coffee.
 Keep your eyes peeled for a micro-micro roaster coming out of New York in a couple months!

-Applications to compete in the next edition of Coffee Masters at The London Coffee Festival, 12-15 April 2018 are now open!
+Applications to compete in the next edition of Coffee Masters at The New York Coffee Festival, October 12-14 2018 are now open!
 Click here to find out more or to apply.